BloomTech-Labs/PT17_cityspire-d-ds/README.md

 This app will present such important data in an intuitive and easy to understand interface.
 Use data to find a place right for you to live.

+## LOCAL TESTING
+1. Clone repository
+2. In terminal run the following code to deploy:
+    - ``pipenv install --dev``
+    - ``pipenv shell``
+    - ``uvicorn app.main:app --reload``
+3. Go to ``localhost:8000`` in your browser, and follow the instructions you see there!
+   - With the visualization endpoints, when checking locally, another tab will pop up displaying an interactive plotly graph.

 ### DS ENDPOINTS
 http://cityscape-203.eba-ijacxhm2.us-east-1.elasticbeanstalk.com/